The localization of orthogonal calculus with respect to homology: Homogeneous functors and their classification

-is a levelwise fibration of $S$-local spaces. \end{prop} \begin{proof} We first given an explicit characterisation of the acyclic cofibrations since the fibrations are characterised by the right lifting property against these maps.
-The maps in $\es{K}_n$ are cofibrations between cofibrant objects since $\es{J}_n(U,-)$ is cofibrant in $\homog{n}(\es{J}_0, \T)$ and the maps in $J_{L_S\T}$ are cofibrations of $S$-local spaces.
-Moreover, since the localizing set $S$ is stable, it follows the set of generating acyclic cofibrations $J_{L_S\T}$ is stable and in turn that the set $\es{K}_n$ is stable.
+is a objectwise fibration in $L_S\es{C}$. \end{prop} \begin{proof} We first given an explicit characterisation of the acyclic cofibrations since the fibrations are characterised by the right lifting property against these maps.
+The maps in $\es{K}_n$ are cofibrations between cofibrant objects since $\es{J}_n(U,-)$ is cofibrant in $\homog{n}(\es{J}_0, \es{C})$ and the maps in $J_{L_S\es{C}}$ are cofibrations of the $S$-local model structure on $\es{C}$.
+Moreover, since the localizing set $S$ is stable, it follows the set of generating acyclic cofibrations $J_{L_S\es{C}}$ is stable and in turn that the set $\es{K}_n$ is stable.
 Hence by \cite[Theorem 4.11]{BarnesRoitzheimStable}, the generating acyclic cofibrations are given by the set $J_{\homog{n}} \cup \Lambda(\es{K}_n)$, where $J_{\homog{n}}$ is the set of the generating acyclic cofibrations of the $n$-homogeneous model structure and $\Lambda(\es{K}_n)$ the set of horns on $\es{K}_n$ in the sense of \cite[Definition 4.2.1]{Hi03}.
 As horns in topological model categories are given by pushouts and $\es{K}_n$ is a set of cofibrations between cofibrant objects it suffices to use the set $J_{\homog{n}} \cup \es{K}_n$ as the generating acyclic cofibrations of the $S$-local $n$-homogeneous model structure.